 All people from 6 months of age should get an influenza vaccination every year.

-All adults born during or since 1966 who have not received 2 documented doses of MMR (measles, mumps and rubella) vaccine should get 2 doses.
-The minimum interval between doses is 4 weeks.
+If you were born during or since 1966 and haven’t had 2 doses of MMR (measles, mumps and rubella) vaccine, you should get 2 doses.
+You must wait at least 4 weeks between the first and second dose.

 50 years old and older